NCAR/SWM_documentation/docs/swm_repository_tour.md

 | $SWM_ROOT/swm_c/c         | Files only used by the plain C version of the mini-app     |
 | $SWM_ROOT/swm_c/c_OpenACC | Files only used by the C + OpenACC version of the mini-app |

 >Throughout this document `SWM_ROOT` will refer to the directory were you pulled the SWM repository.
+See the [quick start guide](quick_start.md) to get the code and set SWM_ROOT.

-Build instructions for the for the compiled versions of the mini-app (C, Fortran, and AMReX) are [here](build.md).
-Some of the following sections mention build flags covered on that page.
+Build instructions for the for the compiled versions of the mini-app (C, Fortran, and AMReX) are in the [build page](build.md).
+Some of the following sections mention CMake build flags covered on that page.

 ## C